AboutDiversity, equity, and inclusion

 Our students are passionate activists, whether it’s by speaking at United Nations (as Diana ’21 did this past winter) or petitioning people in power.
 This spring, several students organized a local protest in support of Black Lives Matter, and last fall, H.E.A.T. (the Hall’s Environmental Action Team) participated in the Global Climate Strike in downtown Pittsfield.
 These continue a long history of student-organized protests about climate change, women’s rights, and gun violence.

-Under the umbrella of our school-wide Diversity Coalition, three student organizations have been identified as essential to our efforts at fostering inclusion and courageous conversation.
+Under the umbrella of our school-wide Diversity Coalition (DivCo), three student organizations have been identified as essential to our efforts at fostering inclusion and courageous conversation.
 Most clubs have to be re-established each year based on student requests; these coalitions are permanent fixtures in our community, led in partnership by students and staff.

 - Essence is a coalition devoted to the creation of harmony among all students, regardless of race and ethnicity.
 All members of the Miss Hall’s community are encouraged to participate in Essence meetings, activities, and events.